The Vampyre: Publication

 "The Vampyre" was first published on 1 April 1819 by Henry Colburn in the New Monthly Magazine with the false attribution "A Tale by Lord Byron".
 The name of the work's protagonist, "Lord Ruthven", added to this assumption, for that name was originally used in Lady Caroline Lamb's novel Glenarvon (from the same publisher), in which a thinly-disguised Byron figure was named Clarence de Ruthven, Earl of Glenarvon.
 Despite repeated denials by Byron and Polidori, the authorship often went unclarified.
 In the following issue, dated May 1, 1819, Polidori wrote a letter to the editor explaining "that though the groundwork is certainly Lord Byron's, its development is mine".

 The tale was first published in book form by Sherwood, Neely, and Jones in London, Paternoster-Row, in 1819 in octavo as The Vampyre; A Tale in 84 pages.
 The notation on the cover noted that it was: "Entered at Stationers' Hall, March 27, 1819".
-Initially, the author was given as Lord Byron.
-Later printings removed Byron's name and added Polidori's name to the title page.
+Once again, the author was given as Lord Byron on the title page.
+After Polidori protested, later printings removed Byron's name from the title page but did not replace it with Polidori's.

 The story was an immediate popular success, partly because of the Byron attribution and partly because it exploited the gothic horror predilections of the public.
 Polidori transformed the vampire from a character in folklore into the form that is recognized today—an aristocratic fiend who preys among high society.
+Due to this influential aspect, Jan Čapek argued that "Ruthven’s excesses in Polidori’s tale reveal the landscape of modern, increasingly capitalistic class society to be laden with anxiety concerning the continuing power of the aristocracy, as though untouched by the social shifts in the wake of the industrial revolution."